matt-powelldev2784/AWS_EC2_Lamda_Image_Library/readme.md

 Images are hosted in an AWS S3 Bucket.
 The node server is hosted in an AWS EC2 Instance.

 Secure pre-signed URL's are provided to upload the images directly to AWS S3 which minimises the load on the Node Server.

-## Get Presigned URL To Upload Image
+## How To Get Presigned URL For Upload Image

 Perform a get request to:
 http://18.134.11.162:5001/get-presigned-url